-The Beginner BMX Coaching Course (Beginner BMX) has been developed by BMX Australia (the National Sporting Organisation for BMX in Australia) and in line with the Australian Sports Commission (ASC) Guidelines for the Design and Registration of NCAS & NOAS Accreditation Programs.
-This coaching course provides coaches with opportunities to learn, to study and to be assessed for both the theoretical and practical aspects of coaching entry-level BMX.
+The Beginner BMX Coaching Course (Beginner BMX) has been developed by BMX Australia, the National Sporting Organisation for BMX in Australia.
+The Course covers both the theoretical and practical aspects of coaching entry-level BMX.

 The Beginner BMX Coaching Course is an entry-level course where the aim of the coach is to increase participation and encourage riders.
 The rider will be Riding for FUN while learning the fundamental skills of BMX riding.